ercanbeyen/movie-application/README.md

 - Each director and actor must have name, surname, nationality and birth year.
 - Each role's name must be unique.
 - Each cinema must have a name, country, city, address, contact number, hall amount and statuses (reservation, 3-D animation, parking place, air conditioning and cafe & food)
+- Admins may apply DML statements to movies only in allowed time periods.

 ### Additionals
 - If scheduling is enabled, then cron jobs work.
 - Statistical values can be observed for each entity and document.
 - Directors and actors may appear in multiple movies.
-- Only admins may create, update or delete movie, actor, director and cinema entities.
+- Only admins may apply DML statement to movies, actors, directors and cinemas.
 - Admins may update roles of users.

 ### Tech Stack